Code-Institute-Submissions/Jamsey911-CI.PP1.Cader-arcade/README.md

 <br>
 Libre Franklin was used for the sub-heading and smaller body elements.
 <br>
-The fonts were chosen because the Libre Baskerville matched some of the illustraitions in the arcade and match for this font was made through fontjoy.
+The fonts were chosen because the Libre Baskerville matched some of the illustraitions in the arcade.
+The match for this font was made through fontjoy.
 <br>
 San-serif was used as my backup.

 ### Structure
 The page is structured in a simple and recognizable way with it being user friendly so anybody can find it easy to learn.
 The home page is designed to have all relevanet information once opened.
-The logo is postioned on the left and navigation on the right and this is shown on all pages in the same way.
+The logo is postioned on the left, navigation on the right and this is shown on all pages in the same layout.
 The design is created also to collaspe on itself when being viewed in differnt viewports while maintaing all relevant information:
-- A homepage with sections for the bookings section and events section
+- A homepage with sections for the bookings section and upcoming events section
 - An bookings page with relevant information
-- A events page in which in which you can sign up for an event
+- A events page in which in which you can sign up for an upcoming event
 - A contacts page with a message section to contact the Arcade

 ### Wireframes